matehat/Objective-LevelDB/Readme.md

 ## Introduction

-A Objective-C database library built over [Google's LevelDB](http://code.google.com/p/leveldb), a fast embedded key-value store written by Google.
+An Objective-C database library built over [Google's LevelDB](http://code.google.com/p/leveldb), a fast embedded key-value store written by Google.

 ## Installation

-By far, the easiest way to integrate this library in your project is by using [CocoaPods][1] if you're not already.
+By far, the easiest way to integrate this library in your project is by using [CocoaPods][1].

-1. Have [Cocoapods][1] installed
+1. Have [Cocoapods][1] installed, if you're not already
 2. In your Podfile, add the line

         pod 'Objective-LevelDB'